 Option 2.
 Backup Google Drive Manually

-You can also copy Google Drive files manually in the following 3 ways, using the Google Drive web interface, Google Drive desktop app, and Google Takeout.
+If you are wondering how to backup Google Drive to computer, you can also copy Google Drive files manually in the following 3 ways, using the Google Drive web interface, Google Drive desktop app, and Google Takeout.

 Step 1.
 Download and launch the Google Drive client app on your PC.
 Then, click the Sign in with browser to log in to it.

 Step 2.
 After log-in, it will create a Google Drive disk on your computer.
-You can connect your external drive with your laptop, and then, copy and paste files from the Google Drive disk to your External hard drive.
+You can connect your external drive to your laptop, and then, copy and paste files from the Google Drive disk to your External hard drive.

 Way 3.
 Copy All Your Google Drive Files with Google Takeout

 Google Takeout, offered by Google, is a data retrieval tool that allows you to export data stored in your Google Account, including Chrome, Contacts, Drive, Google Pay, Google Photos, etc. It is one of the best ways to backup Google Drive manually.

 Step 1.
 Open Google Takeout and log in to it.

 Step 2.
 Under Select data to include, select Drive, and scroll down to hit Next step.